shnarazk/mios/README.md

 * adds self checking option (`--validate`), which works only on satisfiable problems
 * `stack install` installs `mios`. `stack install --flag mios:devel` installs `mios-1.0.3` for developers.

-This is the last version based on MiniSat 1.14.
+This is the last version based on *“An extensible SAT-solver [extended version 1.2].”*

 ##### 1.0.2